moranthomas/HackMoney/README.md

 `p0.isClone()` should return true (whereas `p.isClone()` should return false)

-You can also pull existing contracts like so by using the Compound Comptroller contract address`0x3d9819210A31b4961b30EF54bE2aeD79B9c9Cd3B` from etherscan api.
+Within `brownie` you can also pull existing contracts like so by using the Compound Comptroller contract address`0x3d9819210A31b4961b30EF54bE2aeD79B9c9Cd3B` from etherscan api.
+This scrapes the abi and exposes the methods of the Contract objects, making them easier to interact with in CLI.

 `>>>comp = Contract.from_explorer('0x3d9819210A31b4961b30EF54bE2aeD79B9c9Cd3B')`